 On June 20, 2022, the GoA released a Discusson Document titled Review of Alberta's Technology Innovation and Emission Reduction Regulation, kicking off a review of TIER which expired on December 31, 2022.
 On December 15, 2022 the GoA posted the final TIER regulations for the 2023-2030 time period.
-The most significant change as it relates to MAXIM is a tightening of the "good as best gas" intensity limit by 2% per year with the intensity limit dropping from 0.37 tonnes of CO2e/MWh to 0.311 tonnes of CO2e/MWh at 2030.
+The most significant changes as it relates to MAXIM are the commitment to follow the federal carbon price schedule and tightening of the "good as best gas" intensity limit by 2% per year with the intensity limit dropping from 0.37 tonnes of CO2e/MWh to 0.311 tonnes of CO2e/MWh at 2030.